Objective

 A number of trisiloxane surfactants have been synthesized and successfully tested for their fire fighting capabilities, to enable the spontaneous formation of a water film on top of the fuel.
 The additives play a critical role in the extinction of fire and stability in water.
 The performance of trisiloxane surfactants are encouraging and have the potential to replace fluorine-containing AFFF.
 Further optimization of additive formulations are expected yield a PFAS-free formulation that can replace current AFFF.

 PFAS-free formulations developed in this effort have potential as "drop-in" replacement for AFFF products and can meet the performance specifications of the fire extinguishing agent, based on MIL-PRF-24385F standard with further optimization of the formulations.
-The formulations are expected to be capable of complying with environmental regulations and to be safe for use by military personnel.
 (Project Completion - 2020)